peterwhitesell/keyboard-modules/README.md

 # keyboard-modules
-3D models for modular ortholinear split keyboards, written with [SolidPython2](https://github.com/jeff-dh/SolidPython).
+3D models for modular ortholinear split keyboards, written with [skidl](https://github.com/devbisme/skidl) for circuitry schematics and [SolidPython2](https://github.com/jeff-dh/SolidPython) for 3D modeling.

 Use as a library to generate configurable module models.
 Output format is `.scad`, or `.stl`.